-Captain Larry Cecchettini began his career with the Sheriff’s Office as a Reserve deputy in 1986 and achieved paid full time status in 1988.
+Captain Larry Cecchettini began his career with the Sheriff’s Department as a reserve deputy in 1986 and achieved paid full time status in 1988.
 He worked in Court Services, Patrol and Investigations.
 While assigned to the Investigations Section, Cecchettini participated in many complex and unusual investigations.
 In 1997, Cecchettini promoted to the rank of Sergeant and was assigned to the Field Operations Division.
 He also spent 2 years supervising the Court Security Section and 2 years as Detective Sergeant and Press Information Officer.

 Cecchettini promoted the rank of Lieutenant in 2001.
 Upon promoting, Cecchettini was assigned to the Administrative Division, where he managed Personnel Administration, Legal Services, Internal Affairs, the Department’s Training Section and the Civil Services Section.
 Cecchettini was later assigned to the Department’s Field Operations Division where he was responsible for managing Patrol, Investigations, Marine Patrol, Community Resources and Animal Control.
 His collateral duties included Crisis Negotiations Team Commander, Community Services Liaison and Yolo County Law Enforcement Mutual Aid Coordinator.